 As a sociocultural linguist, I study how people use language and embodied resources to create identities and cultures.
 My M.A. research focused on the pragmatic use of laughter to mitigate disagreement in conversation, and my current research focuses on the discourses of sexual ethics among Baptists in the United States.
 You can read more about my research interests here.

 While at UCSB, I have become increasingly interested in academic outreach and higher ed administration.
 During the first several years of my PhD program, I was heavily involved in School Kids Investigating Language in Life and Society (SKILLS), an innovative program that prepares and motivates California’s public school students for higher education by giving them hands-on experience in studying language and culture.
-Recently, I transitioned into a position in academic administration as the Assistant Director of Professional Development at UCSB’s Graduate Division.
+Alongside my graduate program, I have been pursuing a career in academic administration and now serve as the Director of Professional Development at UCSB’s Graduate Division.
 My hope is to one day combine my research interests and my professional skills to run a program or institute related to the study of faith and sexuality.

 When I’m not spending my time doing scholarly stuff, you can usually find me hitting up a local karaoke joint, binging on the latest batch of pop culture, or working GIFs into everyday interactions (#TeamSoftG).
 Time and money permitting, I also love to travel and explore new places.
 I’ve been to over half the states in the US, as well as Thailand, France, Romania, Austria, Italy, the Czech Republic, Brazil, Mexico, and Canada.
 I’d love to add Australia, South Africa, England, and Japan to that list, and I just wish I lived in Italy.